Evil Geniuses: The Unmaking Of America: A Recent History

 For more information, please visit www.P65Warnings.ca.gov.

-- Q: What type of binding does this book have?
-A: This edition of the book is a hardcover.
+• Q: What type of binding does this book have?
+A: This book is hardcover.
+The durable binding makes it suitable for repeated reading and long-term preservation.